Troubleshooting

 Section titled “Checklist”- Redirect URI matches exactly?

-<your-dockmesh-url>/auth/oidc/callbackcharacter-for-character.httpvshttps, trailing slash, port — all must match. - Clock skew?
+<your-dockmesh-url>/api/v1/auth/oidc/<slug>/callbackcharacter-for-character — where<slug>is the provider’s slug from the Authentication page.httpvshttps, trailing slash, port, slug — all must match.
+The exact URI is shown at the top of the provider form in the UI, copy it from there. - Clock skew?
 OIDC tokens have short expiry (usually 60s).
 If server and IdP clocks differ by more than that, tokens are rejected.

 - Group claim present?
 If you use group mappings, the ID token must include the